cpearson3/another-sass-interface-framework/README.md

 ## Building

-NPM, Gulp, Browserify, and Sass are used build Bootsmooth.
+NPM, Bower, Gulp, Browserify, and Sass are used build Bootsmooth.

 To get started:

     git clone https://github.com/cpearson3/bootsmooth.git
     npm install
+    bower install
     gulp

 Include `dist/bootsmooth.min.css` in your HTML or `scss/bootsmooth.scss` in your SCSS file to get started.

+Include `dist/bootsmooth.build.js` to use Bootsmooth javascript components.

 Visit the [web page](http://www.bootsmooth.com) for more documentation and examples.